mosh666/PSmediaManager/README.md

 - Use classes for complex services (see `Classes/Services`).
 - Keep manifests (`*.psd1`) curated: only export intentional public surface.

-Potential CI (GitHub Actions) suggestions:

-- Lint / analyze: PSScriptAnalyzer.
-- Unit tests: Pester with coverage artifact upload.
-- Security scanning: script / secret scanning.
-- Release tagging: auto update module version & release notes.
+Continuous integration:

+- `.github/workflows/ci.yml` installs PowerShell 7.5.4, the required PSGallery modules, runs `tests/Invoke-PSScriptAnalyzer.ps1`, then `tests/Invoke-Pester.ps1 -CodeCoverage -Quiet`, and uploads analyzer/test/coverage artifacts.
+- `.github/workflows/codacy.yml` runs Codacy Analysis CLI and uploads SARIF results via `github/codeql-action/upload-sarif@v4` so findings appear in GitHub code scanning alongside CodeQL results.
+- Coverage baselines are enforced via `tests/.coverage-baseline.json`; commits that lower coverage fail CI until baseline is updated intentionally.

 ## Security

 - Secrets stored via KeePassXC CLI integration (not plain text).
 - Redaction utilities for configuration exports.
 - No silent elevation or registry writes outside project registry scope.
-- Report vulnerabilities via ISSUE with label `security` or follow `SECURITY.md` guidance.
+- Automated scanning: CodeQL (via GitHub Advanced Security) and Codacy SARIF uploads run on every push/PR to `main` and `dev` plus a weekly schedule.
+- Report vulnerabilities privately using the GitHub Security Advisories form (preferred) or follow the steps in [SECURITY.md](SECURITY.md) for a sanitized disclosure that includes an `Export-SafeConfiguration` snapshot.

 ## Contributing

-See `CONTRIBUTING.md` for detailed guidelines.
+See `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` for detailed guidelines.
 Highlights:

-- Discuss large changes first via issue.
+- Discuss large changes first via issue or GitHub Discussion; use the provided templates so maintainers have reproducible context.
-- Ensure tests + analyzer pass; include docs updates.
+- Ensure analyzer + tests pass locally using the same harness CI consumes; include docs updates for any public surface change.
-- Maintain modular boundaries (do not couple UI logic into core services).
+- Maintain modular boundaries (do not couple UI logic into core services) and keep PowerShell best practices (approved verbs, comment-based help for public functions).
+- By contributing you agree to follow the Code of Conduct and accept that CODEOWNERS may request additional changes before merge.

 ## Roadmap

 Planned enhancements (subject to change):

-- Add GitHub Actions CI pipeline (lint, test, artifact packaging).
+- Re-enable the Linux matrix in CI once analyzer preloading stabilizes across platforms.
 - Plugin caching strategy & hash verification.
 - Optional PowerShell Gallery packaging of core modules.
 - Extended UI navigation (search/filter projects).